 But I will always visit, sooner than I think.
 I know.

-All text on this post: © Farah Hallaba
+Text in this post: © Farah Hallaba

 Published with the permission of Farah Hallaba